 The school has strong and varied links with the church.
 These are at a local level with our village church, St Mary’s, as well aswith the four other Benefice churches and their communities.
 At a diocesan level we have links to Ely cathedral and its personnel and at a national/international level,illustrated by our fundraising activities,to the villages (church and schools) of Karukekereand Kenokwein the diocese of Mara in Tanzania.

 For the school, there is a cloth for the Worship table and a hand-made cross to go on it – a smaller version of the one in church.
-The school also has an annual donation from the PCC and this recently funded the ‘Worship bags’ and South American hand painted crosses which are now in each classroom, the school hall and entrance area.
+The school also has an annual donation from the PCC and this recently funded the ‘Worship bags’, a subscription donation to GenR8 and South American hand painted crosses which are now in each classroom, the school hall and entrance area.

-News of the school activities is given at each PCC meeting and there are annual joint church/school fundraising events such as the very successful Summer Fair at the end of June.
+News of the school activities is given at each PCC meeting and there are annual joint church/school fundraising events such as the very successful Summer Fair (next one is on 27thJune 2020).

 There are so many church/school links and, since 2010, most of them have been documented and illustrated, where appropriate.
 A copy of these shared activities is available in school.